Concave-Team/FLGX/README.md

 # How To Get

-Currently to get FLGX, the only way is to build it for yourself.
-However, don't worry - it's really simple!
+To use FLGX in your project you can install it through NuGet or build it for yourself, which is also very simple!
 All you need to do is to clone this repository and include the FLGX project file in your project's solution.
 From there - add a project reference to it, and you can start using FLGX!

-Though, soon we will create a NuGet package to make this process even easier!
+As for the NuGet release, just open up your NuGet package manager console and use: Install-Package FLGX For FLUX you can do Install-Package FLUXUtils

 # How To Use